tomtoday/apex-iracing/README.md

 ## Download

-Pre-built binaries for macOS, Linux, and Windows are available on the [Releases](https://github.com/tomtoday/apex-iracing/releases) page.
+The quickest way to get started and explore the iRacing Data API is to download one of the pre-built binaries for macOS, Linux, and Windows.
+These are are available on the [Releases](https://github.com/tomtoday/apex-iracing/releases) page.

-APEX is a single self-contained executable — no Python, no dependencies, no install step.
+APEX is made available as a single self-contained executable — no dependencies, no install step.
 Download the archive for your platform, extract it, and run the binary.
 It opens your browser automatically on startup.

 | Platform | File |
 |---|---|